MATER LAKES ACADEMY

 Students who arrive on campus before classes begin or stay after classes end must continue to abide by all school rules.
 Middle school students arriving early and high school students staying late may only wait in the cafeterias or library and may not loiter in the hallways due to school still being in session.

-Immediately following class dismissal on campus and local traffic is heightened.
+Immediately following class dismissal on campus local traffic, both inside and outside campus is heightened.
 In an attempt to keep students away from a dangerous situation involving after school traffic students are not allowed to leave campus on foot until traffic subsides.
-Parents who would like to allow their child to walk home from school during this high traffic time must obtain a “Neighborhood Pass” from the main office.
+Parents of students who walk home and who would like to allow their child to exit during this high traffic time must obtain a “Neighborhood Pass” from the main office.
+Parents must sign a permission form and prove they live with a one-mile total walking distance from the school in order to obtain the pass.
 This pass will allow them to leave campus, on their own, once classes are dismissed and during the height of traffic congestion.
+The Neighborhood pass must be renewed annually.

 All students are required to be at the location designated by their class or lunch schedule at all times.
 A student who attends a non-assigned class or is found in any other non-assigned location on-campus (i.e. basketball court, library, cafeterias, etc.) without the permission of the teacher in that class or location and their assigned teacher, for any reason, will be considered as “cutting class” and will be subject to progressive disciplinary measures.